 The basic Resilience rules for items is used.
 Every point of Resilience can be used to reduce the Quality of Result at the expense of using the item to take the blow and reduces its effectiveness (for example, a medium light shield has 1 Resilience – it can absorb 1 blow and its AC adjustment is reduced by 1, the next blow will render the shield useless).
 Greater Resilience has no impact on the item until certain parameters are met.

 HP, damage and other factors are presented with an average.
 That average is to be used unless noted in materials.

-The Sanity attribute is used as a seventh ability for characters to make horror/terror/fear checks with.
-It replaces other Ability based saving throws (usually Wisdom).
+The Sanity attribute is used as a seventh ability for characters to make horror/terror/fear checks with (see 5E DMG p.264).
+It replaces other Ability based saving throws (usually Wisdom) for the same type of effects.
 Generally, no race gets a modification to Sanity.
 It is generated however each GM desires it to be depending on the method used (points, rolls, etc.) or simply assume an 11.

 A character who is wounded suffers some immediate and longer term effects.
 The source of the wound may describe other specific effects, but always cover the following: 1) The target gains a level of Exhaustion (cumulative, to a maximum of 5 – i.e. cannot kill), 2) The target’s natural healing rate is halved; 3) The character cannot have Advantage on Constitution saves; and 4) Each wound reduces a targets maximum HP by 2 until healed.
 Unless specified, Wound are minor.
 A character automatically suffers a wound when: